1220 Southwest 1st Avenue

 I don’t know if conversation even took place after the food arrived.
 I just hope that there wasn’t sauce dripping down my chin and crab hanging out my mouth as I gave all my attention to this master piece.

 My husband ordered the Kings Plate, with French Toast, eggs, bacon and hash browns.
 This picture does not do it justice.
 The pieces of french toast are huge.

 I won’t lie we both ordered the same thing that we ordered last year when we were there.
 We had been dreaming about our return trip and all it had entailed.

 Like I said we will make a trip back down, I hope the service is better next time though.
-Even though they serve breakfast on the weekends, lunch and dinner, I am sold on this breakfast menu and plan to return for just that.
+Even though they serve breakfast only on the weekends, I am sold on this breakfast menu and plan to return for just that.

 - Atmosphere is amazing, inside and out.

 - Coffee is Stumptown and tea is Numi.